nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-08-13-object-files-and-symbols.markdown

 If we compile with the `-g` flag, we can create a different kind of symbol;
 [debug symbols](https://en.wikipedia.org/wiki/Debug_symbol).
-Depending on your compiler+host OS, you'll get another file you can run though `nm` to see an entry per symbol.
+Depending on your compiler+host OS, you'll get another file you can run through `nm` to see an entry per symbol.
 You'll get more info by using `dwarfdump` on this file.
 Debug symbols will retain source information such as filename and line number for all symbols.